MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. Sign out of the Mod Administrator account by selecting the MA icon on the top right of the window, then selecting **Sign out** and close all browser windows.

-You've created a Conditional Access policy that blocks access for elevated-risk users, without impacting current access thanks to report-only mode.
+You've created a Conditional Access policy that blocks access for elevated-risk users, without affecting access immediately, since the policy is in report-only mode.

 ## Task 4 – Enable Adaptive Protection